jackl0phty/getwowstats/README.md

 # GETWOWSTATS
 GOLang cmd-line utility that hits Blizzard's pubic API for WoW character stats.

+# Supported Platforms
+I will unoffically only be supporting Linux Mint since that's the platform I run this tool from.
+However it _should_ work on most *NIX systems that can run GOLANG.

 # Install Prerequisites
 A recent version of GOlang ( tested with version go1.13.8 linux/amd64 on Linux Mint )